VISmodding/VIS-DMG-2.0/README.md

 Finally, I suggest to use full silicone buttons from Kitsch-Bent as shown in this [short video](https://www.youtube.com/watch?v=DBGJTIemyE4&t=64s&ab_channel=V1sModding).

 **NOTE**: When you start to hear aliens coming from the speaker and the screen starts flashing, it means that you have to charge the battery.
-I have not disabled the CPU in this case to give you the time to attach the power supply without losing the game in progress!!!
+I have not disabled the CPU in this case to give you the time to attach the power supply without loosing the game in progress!!!

 ## Credits